Finland: The Country of White Lilies

-Finland, the country of white lilies is a journalistic book by Russian priest and social activist Grigory Spiridonovich Petrov (1866–1925).
-After the October Revolution, when Petrov lived in Serbia, he wrote a journalistic book, dedicated to Finland and Johan Vilhelm Snellman.
-The book describes the country as a role model, as a living example for Russia and other countries.
-In 1923 the book was published in Serbian entitled "Зидари живота" ("Creators of Life").
+Finland, The Country of White Lilies is a non-fiction book authored by the Russian priest and social-activist Grigory Spiridonovich Petrov (1866–1925).
+Petrov dedicated a non-fiction book to Finland and Johan Vilhelm Snellman, written while he was living in Serbia after the October Revolution.
+The work describes the country as a role model and a living example for other states such as Russia.
+The book was published in Serbian under the title "Зидари живота" ("Creators of Life") in 1923.

-After Petrov's death, the book was published and reprinted many times in different languages (including 14 times in Bulgarian and 16 times in Turkish).
+The book was published and reprinted many times in different languages after Petrov's death (including 14 times in Bulgarian and 16 times in Turkish).